-C. The Vice President of Student Development or designee shall notify Admissions and Records, Telecommunications and Network Services, Financial Services, Student Accounting and appropriate Administration in writing when a student is expelled or suspended from the College.
+The Vice President of Student Development or designee shall notify Admissions and Records, Telecommunications and Network Services, Financial Services, Student Accounting and appropriate Administration in writing when a student is expelled or suspended from the college.
 In instances of suspension, these staff members will be notified as to the semester the suspended student is eligible to register for classes.

-XVI.
 PENALTIES

-The appropriate VP of Student Development, his/her designate, the Student Disciplinary Appeal Board and/or the Campus President may select one of the following or another appropriate penalty:
+The appropriate Vice President of Student Development, his/her designate, the Student Disciplinary Appeal Board and/or the Campus President may select one of the following or another appropriate penalty:

-- 1. Oral or written warning. - 2.
-Requiring the student to complete a special project which may be, but is not limited to, writing an essay on a specified topic, attending a special class or lecture and/or attending counseling sessions.
-The special project may be imposed for a definite period of time only. - 3.
-Cancellation of campus or auxiliary campus housing contract. - 4.
-Disciplinary probation imposed for a definite period of time, which stipulates that future violations may result in disciplinary suspension. - 5.
-Ineligibility for election as a Student Government Association officer or representative for a specified period of time. - 6.
-Removal from a Student Government Association or other club/ organization office for a specified period of time. - 7.
-Prohibition against representing the College in any special honorary role or position. - 8.
-Withholding an official transcript or degree. - 9.
-Being barred from readmission to TSTC West Texas (all locations) for a specified period of time. - 10.
-Requiring restitution, whether monetary or by specific duties or reimbursement, for damage to or misappropriation of College, student or employee property and/or funds. - 11.
-Denial or non-recognition of a degree. - 12.
-Suspension of rights and privileges, including but not limited to, participation in athletic, co-curricular, extra-curricular and/or other student activities for a specified period of time. - 13.
-Withdrawal from a course with a grade of W. - 14.
-Failing or reduction of a grade on a test, in a course or other scholastic work and/or performing additional scholastic work not required of other students in the course. - 15.
-Suspension from the College for a specified period of time, ranging from one (1) full semester to one (1) full year.
+- Oral or written warning. - Requiring the student to complete a special project which may be, but is not limited to, writing an essay on a specified topic, attending a special class or

+- lecture and/or attending counseling sessions.
+The special project may be imposed for a definite period of time only. - Cancellation of campus or auxiliary campus housing - Disciplinary probation imposed for a definite period of time, which stipulates that future violations may result in disciplinary suspension. - Ineligibility for election as a Student Government Association officer or representative for a specified period of time. - Removal from a Student Government Association or other club/organization office for a specified period of time. - Prohibition against representing the College in any special honorary role or position. - Withholding an official transcript or degree. - Being barred from readmission to TSTC West Texas (all locations) for a specified period of time. - Requiring restitution, whether monetary or by specific duties or reimbursement, for damage to or misappropriation of College, student or employee property and/or funds. - Denial or non-recognition of a degree. - Suspension of rights and privileges, including but not limited to, participation in athletic, co-curricular, extracurricular and/or other student activities for a specified period of time. - Withdrawal from a course with a grade of W. - Failing or reduction of a grade on a test, in a course or other scholastic work and/or performing additional scholastic work not required of other students in the course. - Suspension from the College for a specified period of time, ranging from one (1) full semester to one (1) full year.
 During suspension, a student shall not attend classes or participate in any activities of the College.
-Repeated infractions which result in suspension may incur the penalty of being expelled from the College. - 16.
-Expulsion (permanent separation) from the College.
+Repeated infractions which result in suspension may incur the penalty of being expelled from the college. - Expulsion (permanent separation) from the college.